ziutek/ziutek.github.io/drafts/go_on_very_small_hardware3.md

 At the beginning of the [first part]({{site.baseur}}/2018/03/30/go_on_very_small_hardware.html) I've asked: "How low we can Go and still do something useful?".
 Our MCU is actually a low-end device (8-bitters will probably disagree with me) but we haven't done anything useful so far.

-*Let's make a Clock!*
+So...
+Let’s do something useful... *Let's make a Clock!*

 There are many examples of clocks built of RGB LEDs on the Internet.
-Let's make our own using our little board and our LED ring.
+Let's make our own using our little board and RGB ring.
+We change the previous code as described below.

 #### The *import* section

-Remove *math/rand* package and add *stm32/hal/exti* package.
+Remove *math/rand* package and add *stm32/hal/exti*.

 #### Global variables

-Add two new variables: *btn* and *btnev*:
+Add two new global variables: *btn* and *btnev*:

 ```go
 var (